-Workers used a large crane to move the 2,400-pound granite monument onto its repaired base on a staircase landing outside the state Capitol building.
+Workers used a large crane to move the 2,400-pound (1,100-kilogram) granite monument onto its repaired base on a staircase landing outside the state Capitol building.
 The design is an exact replica of a monument at the Texas Capitol.

 The monument, which is at the center of a lawsuit, was smashed into pieces in October when someone drove a car across the Capitol lawn and crashed into it.
 A 29-year-old man was arrested the next day after he showed up at a federal building in Oklahoma City, spit on a picture of President Barack Obama and acknowledged destroying the monument, according to a police report.
 The man was admitted to a hospital for mental health treatment, and formal charges were never filed.